Experience Overview

 Covering an area of 1,500 square kilometres, the Maasai Mara hosts one of the largest concentrations of animals anywhere in the world.
 The wildlife is prolific at any time of year, but between the end of July and the beginning of October, huge herds of wildebeest and zebra migrate into the Mara from the adjacent Serengeti National Park, in search of fresh grasses that flourish after the rains, often pursued by predators such as hyenas, lions and cheetahs.
 We'll embark on two game drives today, one in the early morning and one mid-afternoon, with time in between to enjoy our comfortable lodge - taking a dip in the swimming pool or reading a book.

 We have our third day in the Maasai today and will drive further into the reserve.
 Depending on sightings, our expert safari driver guides will generally spend the maximum time on game drives, trying to cover as large an area as possible, including the river tributaries of the reserve.
 The Mara hosts an abundance of mammals including lions, elephants and wildebeest as well as numerous antelope species from elands, hartebeests, bushbucks, gazelles to impalas and waterbucks to name but a few.
 For keen birdwatchers, there is an astonishing variety of birds to spot.
 Be sure to keep an eye on soaring vultures and eagles on the lookout for a recent kill.
-Tonight, we'll enjoy a traditional Maasai boma dinner on the plains of the Mara.
-Please note, this dinner requires a minimum of six participants, should the group size be less than six, we'll eat at the hotel and instead offer sundowner drinks on the shores of Lake Nakuru on day four.
+Tonight, we'll enjoy a traditional Mara Salt Lick Deck dinner overlooking one of the watering holes and the salt lick area that provides essential minerals to the wild game at the Mara Reserve.
+Please note, this dinner is weather dependant, should it not be possible we will eat at the hotel and instead offer sundowner drinks on the shores of Lake Nakuru on day four.

 After an early breakfast, we drive back to Nairobi (a five-hour journey), making a brief stop at a viewpoint across the Rift Valley outside Naivasha.
 We aim to arrive back at the Tamarind Tree Hotel in Nairobi around 1pm, the rest of the day is free.